Ignore The Left's Lies! Know The Truth!

 Read U.S. Supreme Court cases challenging establishment or religious freedom

-Toward Benevolent Neutrality: Church, State, and the Supreme Court by Robert Thomas Miller contains a comprehensive list of SCOTUS cases categorized by issue having to do with the Establishment Clause and the Freedom
+Toward Benevolent Neutrality: Church, State, and the Supreme Court by Robert Thomas Miller contains a comprehensive list of SCOTUS cases, through publication date, categorized by issues having to do with the establishment and free exercise of religion clauses.